rrousselGit/riverpod/README.md

   - [Will this get merged with provider at some point?](#will-this-get-merged-with-provider-at-some-point)
   - [Will provider be deprecated/stop being supported?](#will-provider-be-deprecatedstop-being-supported)

-# TL;DR

-[River_pod] has goals similar to [provider]:

-Simplifying the management of the different state/services of your app and how Flutter's widget tree interacts with them while making sure it is _testable_ and _scallable_.

 # Motivation

-If [provider] is a simplification of [InheritedWidget]s, then [River_pod] is a reimplementation of [InheritedWidget]s from scratch.\
+If [provider] is a simplification of [InheritedWidget]s, then [River_pod] is a reimplementation of [InheritedWidget]s from scratch.

-It is very similar to [provider] in principle, but also has major differences as an attempt to fix the common problem that [provider] faces.
+It is very similar to [provider] in principle, but also has major differences as an attempt to fix the common problems that [provider] face.

 [River_pod] has multiple goals.
 First, it inherits the goals of [provider]:

-- Making [InheritedWidget]s simple, which implies:

-  - Being able to safely create and dispose state without having to worry about losing the state on widget rebuild.
+- Being able to safely create, observe and dispose states without having to worry about losing the state on widget rebuild.
 - Making our objects visible in Flutter's devtool by default.
-  - Make apps testable by avoiding singleton/globals
+- Testable and composable
 - Improve the readability of [InheritedWidget]s when we have multiple of them (which would naturally lead to a deeply nested widget tree).
 - Make apps more scalable with a uni-directional data-flow.

 From there, [River_pod] goes a few steps beyond:

 - Reading objects is now **compile-safe**.
 No more runtime exception.
+- Makes the [provider] pattern more flexible, which allows supporting commonly requested features like:
+  - being able to have multiple providers of the same type.
-- Making the pattern more flexible, which allows supporting commonly requested features like "disposing the state of a provider when it is no longer used".
+  - disposing the state of a provider when it is no longer used.
+  - make a provider private.
-- Revamping the syntax to make it even simpler
+- Revamps the syntax to make it simpler
-- Making the pattern independent from Flutter
+- Makes the pattern independent from Flutter

 These are achieved by no-longer using [InheritedWidget]s.
 Instead, [River_pod] implements its own mechanism that works in a similar fashion.

 # Usage

+The way [River_pod] is used depends on the application you are using:

+- You are building a Flutter app and don't mind using [flutter_hooks]:\
+  You can use the [hooks_river_pod] package.

+  This reduces the boilerplate of listening to providers inside widgets.

+- You are building a Flutter app, but do not want to use [flutter_hooks]:\
+  You can use the [flutter_river_pod] package.

+  It has a more verbose syntax (comparable to `Theme.of(context)` vs `StreamBuilder`).
+  But feature-wise, it is otherwise identical to [hooks_river_pod].

+- Your app **does not** use Flutter:\
+  You can use the [river_pod] package.

+  It exposes all the non-Flutter-related providers and a way to consume them without widgets.

 # FAQ